marouanekhabbaz/Pomodoro-timer/README.md

 Deploy the app using Vercel.
 # Links

-live Demo :
+Live Demo :

 https://project-timer-main.vercel.app

 # Installation Instructions

-to run this app on your machine follow these steps:
+To run this app on your machine follow these steps:

 Fork this repository by clicking the Fork button at the top right of the page.